Seven Key Factors in the Transition from Military to Civilian Policing

 Remember that you never know when even a minor certification, such as being able to administer the horizontal gaze nystagmus or field sobriety test(s), will help set you apart from candidates with no prior military or law enforcement experience.
 Such training is always considered a positive, but you have to be able to prove it via documentation.

 About the Author: Dr. Conkey is a retired officer and a decorated veteran of both the first and second Gulf Wars.
 Dr. Conkey’s career opportunities have included being a criminal investigator, confinement officer, senior U.S. customs officer in Japan, and exchange officer with the Japanese National Police Forensics Laboratory in Northern Japan.
 As Commander of the Air Force’s Elite Guard, for two years he commanded plain-clothed security details in support of dozens of world leaders and heads of state to include President Bush and Afghanistan President Hamid Kharzai.
 He is a three time Military Chief of Police and member of the National Association of Chiefs of Police.
 In all, Dr. Conkey has over 25 years of active service in the law enforcement and security realm.
-Today, a published author and faculty member for American Public University System, Dr. Conkey teaches within the Criminal Justice Department, and holds the academic rank of Full Professor.
+Today, a published author and faculty member for American Military University, Dr. Conkey teaches within the Criminal Justice Department, and holds the academic rank of Full Professor.